Databricks on AWS OCF Connector: Install and Configure

 The common format of the Databricks log files is log4j-yyyy-mm-dd-hh.log.gz and the current hour log or real-time will be in the log4j-active.log. format.

-Specify the Configure AWS S3 Connections settings and click Save:
+Specify the Configure Amazon S3 Connections settings and click Save:

 Parameter